 Under the 2017-2019 state budget funding for ERP remains at the same level as in the past, $58 million annually.

-The Wisconsin Department of Revenue (DOR) has posted the 2017 Expenditure Restraint Budget Worksheet (Form SL-203) on its website.
+The Wisconsin Department of Revenue (DOR) posted the 2018 Expenditure Restraint Budget Worksheet (Form SL-203) on its website.

 Note: This excludes TIF district value and tax increments

 2. Your municipality’s non-debt general fund budget expenditure increase from 2017 to 2018 must be less than the sum of the 2.1 percent increase in the Consumer Price Index for the 12 months ending September 30, 2017, plus your net new construction percentage during 2016 (up to a maximum 2 percent).
 Note: On October 5, 2017, DOR notified municipalities of their allowable 2018 budget increase.

 DOR will notify communities of their allowable 2019 budget increase in late October 2018.